 About Seed Grant The Thrive Seed Grant ranges up to $5000 USD.

-The Seed Grant is geared toward new or small-scale organizations, participants of the Thrive Africa Accelerator, one-time projects, conference sponsorships, or individuals without nonprofit status.
-We are currently only granting applicants outside USA.
+The Seed Grant is geared toward new or small-scale organizations, one-time projects, conference sponsorships, individuals without nonprofit status, or applicants that haven’t received a grant from Thrive in the past.
+We invite applicants from any country in the world except USA.
 Please see other grant opportunities here.

 Deadlines are 11:59 pm GMT on: